harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/calculate-the-number-of-virtual-users-needed-to-test.md

 ---
 layout: classic-docs
-title: Calculating the number of Virtual Users needed
+title: How to Calculate the number of Virtual Users you need from Google Analytics
-description: How to calculate the number of Virtual Users required for your Load or Performance test.
+description: How to use data from Google Analytics to calculate the number of Virtual Users required for your Load Impact test
-categories: [test-configuration]
+categories: [how-to-tutorials]
-order: 7
+order: 9
+redirect_from:
+  - /knowledgebase/articles/265461-calculating-the-number-of-virtual-users-concurren
+  - /knowledgebase/articles/265461-calculating-the-number-of-concurrent-users-to-test
+  - /3.0/test-configuration/calculating-the-number-of-virtual-users-to-test/
 ---

 ***